-The Akatonbo Fellowship provides grants to emerging artists from outside of the United States to create and perform original works in New York City.
+The Akatonbo Fellowship provides grants to emerging artists from outside of the United States to create and perform original works in dance and music.

 Makers Dance Company